awsdocs/amazon-s3-userguide/doc_source/example_s3_DeleteObjects_section.md

 **SDK for Rust**
 This documentation is for an SDK in preview release\.
 The SDK is subject to change and should not be used in production\.
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/rust_dev_preview/S3#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/rust_dev_preview/S3#code-examples)\.

 ```